limulus/vecs/README.md

 ## Philosophy

   - Works with CommonJS bundlers
-  - Provides a class heirarchy to SVG DOM elements
+  - Provides a class hierarchy to SVG DOM elements
   - Functionality is added on an as-needed basis

 ## Installation